Online Telecommunications Degree Programs

 - Telecommunications engineering - Telecommunications engineering majors generally learn how to maintain and repair devices that transmit data.
 Coursework may include computer networking, circuits and fiber optics.
 The College Board states that telecommunications engineering students often move on to graduate degree programs.

 - Telecommunications technology - This major strives to teach students the technical skills necessary to design, build and install telecommunications systems, such as wireless networks and telephones.
 Data networking, programming, and digital signal processing are all examples of topics commonly found in this concentration.
-As noted by The College Board, schools generally offer telecommunications technology degrees at the associate and/or certificate level.
+As noted by The College Board, schools generally offer degree in telecommunications technology program at the associate and/or certificate level.

 - Telecommunications - Some colleges also offer general programs in telecommunications, covering such aspects of the field as broadcast journalism and online media.
 These programs may help students gain the skills needed to work in production, broadcast journalism, sales or electronic media.